lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Dictionary_Singlish.md

 At the acrolectal level, the merged vowel phonemes are distinguished to some extent, and for some speakers elements from American English are introduced, such as pre-consonantal [r] (pronouncing the "r" in bird, port, etc.).[32]
 This is caused by the popularity of American TV programming.[citation needed] Current estimates are that about 20 per cent of university undergraduates sometimes use this American-style pre-consonantal [r] when reading a passage.[33]
 -- wikipedia Singlish
 [/toggle]

+## sentence

+cos i need to go on maternity liao haha